tslenter/RSX-RSC/README.md

  - Rewards can be higher depending on the code quality
  - Bounty programs may be available in future

-Note: code what is useless will not have a reward.
+Note 1: code what is useless will not have a reward.
+Note 2: before sending any code send a mail to info@remotesyslog.com to verify everything

 RSCX distribution: